j842-deprecated/old-install2/README.md

 Docker Runner eliminates the need to separately store and manage scripts to use the Docker container, or deal with long docker run commands.

-With Docker Runner each docker image has the ability to configure the host appropriately, meaning that you can use simple discoverable commands (no manual needed) to use any compatible service.
-This configuration is flexible, with any options or custom service configuration persisted within a docker volume container for that service that can be managed for you.
-It also supports destroying the service, removing any stored data and configuration and leaving the host clean.

-You can trivially install one docker image as multiple different services with different configuration options, e.g. to run multiple minecraft servers on different ports.
+Features:
+* The service's dr compatible Docker Image is self contained - everything dr needs is inside it
+* Simple discoverable commands to use compatible services (no manual needed)
+* Flexible configuration for each service stored in a Docker Volume container managed for you
+* Services can consist of any number of containers
+* Backup a service to a single file, trivially restore on another machine
+* Destroying a service leaves the machine in a clean state, no cruft left
+* Containers run as non-root user
+* Trivial to install a service multiple times with different configurations (e.g. mulitple minecraft servers)

-Docker Runner tries to be Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).
+* Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).

 # Usage